stefbp066/JaneAustenChatBot/README.md

 3. **Deploy and access the app**

 # Acknowledgments
-We extend our gratitude to **Project Gutenberg** for providing access to Jane Austen’s literary works.
+We thank [Project Gutenberg](https://www.gutenberg.org/) for providing access to Jane Austen’s literary works.
 This project is powered by OpenAI’s GPT models, enabling nuanced and context-aware responses.
-Additionally, the frontend design draws inspiration from Regency-era aesthetics, reflecting the historical charm of Austen’s time.
+The frontend design draws inspiration from Regency-era aesthetics, reflecting the historical charm of Austen’s time.